-[N.B.: (1) This article was written two days before and appeared one day before Arafat's death.
-(2) A "bedroom farce" is a form of light comedy based on improbably romantic situations.]
+[N.B.: (1) This article was written two days before and appeared one day before Arafat's death on Nov.
+11, 2004 in Clamart, France.
+(2) A "bedroom farce" is a form of light comedy based on improbable romantic situations.]

 It is hard to find words adequate to describe the malevolent 40-year long career of the world's longest reigning terrorist (it began in January 1965), a man who fouled his nest in Jordan, Lebanon, and then in the West Bank and Gaza, a moral monster who fooled the world into thinking he had reformed (remember that Nobel Peace Prize?).
 Yet his farcical death-scene provides perhaps the appropriate coda to an unworthy life.

 The mise-en-scène is as preposterous as what came before, only much funnier.
 First, there is the wife, Suha, a Greek Orthodox convert to Islam who nonetheless continued to observe Christian holidays and now bellows out "Allahu Akbar" as she spends a reputed $100,000 a month living the good life in Paris.
 Then there are the long-suffering minions, hoping to get their day in the sun, free at last of their irascible, unpredictable, domineering leader.
 Finally, there are the hapless French politicians, stung by their own stupidity in sending a military plane to Jordan to retrieve Arafat to Paris, then treating him like royalty (including a courtesy visit by President Jacques Chirac), only to find themselves parties to his death-bed antics.

 Here are some of the specifics; as they say, you couldn't make this stuff up.